Few businesses or products have seen the kind of relentless support and loyalty that has been shown to upstart President Trump.

-- Trump had the ability to stay in the news almost daily.
+- Trump has the ability to stay in the news almost daily.
 His controversial comments were the #1 story on morning news shows and he was in high demand on talk shows.
 His dominance of the media overshadowed all other candidates.

-- He recognized that many voters were tired of politics as usual and he offered a significantly different alternative approach.
+- He recognizes that many voters were tired of politics as usual and he offered a significantly different alternative approach.
 Like him or hate him, Trump provided a severe alternative and it is assumed that many voters chose him simply to send a message to established politicians.

-- The Trump “Make America Great Again” campaign slogan was simple and continually emphasized at ad-nauseum at every opportunity.
+- The Trump “Make America Great Again” slogan was simple and continually emphasized at ad-nauseum at every opportunity.
 While critics regularly would want detail on how, the voters rarely did.
 Trump understood that driving home a memorable meme would keep his campaign on track and all of his actions followed in suite.
 Conversely it was difficult for people to recount the slogans from any of his competitors.
 Note that the Trump campaign wasn’t even being all that original; Reagan used a similar campaign slogan in 1980 “Let’s Make American Great Again.”

 - Make promises now.
 Worry about delivering later.
 How many of us have taken a job that was well over our experience level yet we told the interviewer we could get it done.
 How many businesses have taken on a project they have never done before and worked to get it done.
 Trump has been doing the same with his “build a wall,” “block Muslims” and “deport Mexicans” statements.
 Despite dozens of requests for a “how” statement, there was never one given.